AdMob

-AdMob is a mobile advertising subsidiary of Google, originally founded by Omar Hamoui.
+AdMob Google Inc., doing business as Google AdMob or simply AdMob, is a mobile advertising subsidiary of Google, originally founded by the Syrian entrepreneur Omar Hamoui.
 The name AdMob is a portmanteau for "advertising on mobile".
 It was incorporated on April 10, 2006 while Hamoui was in business school at Wharton School.
 The company is based in Mountain View, California.
 In November 2009, it was acquired by Google for $750 million.
 The acquisition was completed on May 27, 2010.
 Apple Inc. had also expressed interest in purchasing the company the same year, but they were out-bid by Google.
 Prior to being acquired by Google, AdMob acquired the company AdWhirl, formerly Adrollo, which is a platform for developing advertisements in iPhone applications.
 AdMob offers advertising options for many mobile platforms, including Android, iOS, webOS, Flash Lite, Windows Phone and all standard mobile web browsers.

 On May 16, 2013, Google announced a rebuild of the AdMob platform at their 2013 I/O using technology from their other platforms like AdSense with the goal of helping app developers to build their business.